christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

 There is a good chance that when we are working with our database objects (resources in this case), that we want to perform almost the same actions again and again.
-Let's assume we have p in our app.
+Let's assume we have photos in our app.
 Think about what you want to do with them:

 * show all photos